PDAL/PDAL/doc/tutorial/las.rst

 -------------------------------------------------------------------------------

 The :ref:`writers.las` driver supports an option, ``pdal_metadata``, that writes two `PDAL` VLRs to LAS files.
-The first is the quivalent of :ref:`info_command`'s ``--metadata`` output.
-The second is a dump of the ``--pipeline`` serialization to include all stages and their options that wrote the file.
+The first is the equivalent of :ref:`info_command`'s
+``--metadata`` output.
+The second is a dump of the ``--pipeline`` serialization option that describes all stages and options of the pipeline that created the file.
 These two VLRs may be useful in tracking down processing history of data, allow you to determine which versions of PDAL may have written a file and what filter options were set when it was written, and give you the ability to store metadata and other